BarDab/IgCodingExercise/README.md

 1. Make sure you have Java, the JDK (11 or higher), and Maven installed
 2. Clone the repo
 2. Run cmd command in root folder: mvn clean compile package
-3. Run cmd command in src\main\java\com\bardab folder: java InputConsole
+3. Run cmd command in \target\classes folder: java InputConsole

 **In order to run test:**
 1. Run cmd command in root folder: mvn test